friend1ws/rankSynergy/README.md

 	0

 shows that among 10 ranked genes, the 1st, 4th, 5th and 7th are included in the specific gene set.
-Please check the E2F_rank.txt and NFY_rank.txt files, that show whether each gene has E2F and NFY motifs, respectively, in its promoter sequence,
+Please check the E2F_rank.txt and NFY_rank.txt files, that show whether each gene has E2F and NFY motifs, respectively, in its promoter sequence.

-Please note that the two input file are ranked by the same criterian.
+Please note that the two input file are ranked by the same criterion.
-Therefore, the 100th gene in the first and second input files is the same gene.
+Therefore, for example, the 100th genes in the first and second input files should be the same gene.

-We recommend that the ratio of genes included in the gene set does not exceed 50%.
+We recommend that the ratio of genes included in gene sets do not exceed 50%.

 How to run